nobbmaestro/lazyhis/docs/config.md

 ## Filter Modes

 `LazyHis` stores various metadata associated with the history records, which can be used to filter search results.
 However, no filter is applied by default.
-You can specify the desired filter in the `initialFilterMode`.
 Additionally, modifying `cyclicFilterModes` allows you to select which filters to cycle through and define their order.

 If you prefer persistent filters, add the desired filter(s) to `persistentFilterModes`.